 This cardamom substitute is recommended for use in meat and seafood dishes.
 In order to replace 1 teaspoon of cardamom, you will need to use half a teaspoon of each of these two spices.

 A second decent choice: Ground cinnamon and nutmeg blended

 Again, we have an alternative to cardamom with two strong and complex flavors.
 Much like the first alternative, this mix of cardamom and nutmeg is recommended for use in savory dishes such as those that feature rice and meat.

 You will also be using half of a teaspoon of each spice to replace a single teaspoon of cardamom.

 In a pinch: Cinnamon or nutmeg

-Most recipes that include cardamom mean green cardamom.
-Black cardamom is another spice entirely but can be used as a replacement for green cardamom in some applications.
+As mentioned in our note above, most recipes that include cardamom mean green cardamom.
+Black cardamom pods are another spice entirely but can be used as a replacement for green cardamom in some applications.
 Due to black cardamom’s smoky flavor, it should only be used in savory dishes.

 - Black Cardamom Vs. Green: Learn more about the similarities and differences between these aromatic spices.

 - Too Much Cardamom?
 How To Fix Your Dish: If you’ve gone heavy-handed with that ground cardamom, it can have a major impact on your meal.
 There are ways to tone down the potency.